Ridiculously easypaycheck calculator

 Chat

 Start running payroll ASAP.
-Just chat "Run my payroll".
+Just chat, "Run my payroll."

 Pay

-Finish payroll in under a minute.
+Tap to approve hours and pay, and finish payroll in under a minute.

 Related Resources